Taylor-Recruit/eslint-config/README.md

-# ESLint configuration of Team FareAmt
+# ESLint configuration

-This package includes the shareable [ESLint](https://eslint.org) configuration that Team FareAmt uses in their projects.
+This package includes the shareable [ESLint](https://eslint.org) configuration that our team uses in their projects.

 It was inspired by https://github.com/airbnb/javascript and https://github.com/facebook/create-react-app but less